objectbox/objectbox-swift-integration-test/README.md

 - IntTestiOSOneEntity
   - Tests generator works for an iOS project if there is a single entity class.
 - IntTestiOSRegular
   - Tests generator works for various entity classes, including relations, tests the database library works on iOS using unit tests.
 - IntTestiOSRegularSPM
-  - Like IntTestiOSRegular, but only to test the database library included in the Swift Package works on iOS using unit tests.
-Note: for Xcode projects, the ObjectBox Swift command plugin can only be run through the Xcode UI.
-So if there are changes to model JSON file or generated code, this needs to be done manually and committed.
+  - Like IntTestiOSRegular, but with the ObjectBox Swift Package manually added as a dependency and generator run via a workaround (as there currently is no way to script any of this).
+    Only tested when using the SwiftPM option of the test script.
 - IntTestiOSUpdate
   - Tests generator works if an entity class is changed (with existing model JSON file and generated code file).
 - IntTestiOSXcode16